-The Tooley & Foster Partnership has a long history and has been in continuous practice since 1892 – this year we are celebrating our 125th Anniversary and are now one of the longest-standing Practices in the UK.
+The Tooley & Foster Partnership has a long history and has been in continuous practice since 1892 – last year we celebrated our 125th Anniversary and are now one of the longest-standing Practices in the UK.
 We have always been based in Buckhurst Hill, Essex, as well as having, at different times, branch offices in the West End and France.

 It is a credit to the many Partners who have been involved that the Practice has survived two World Wars and several recessions.
 Architecture and the construction industry are always the hardest hit in history when there is a downturn in the economy, and the present Partners have survived recent difficult times by keeping abreast of new technologies, adopting a hands-on approach and continuing to provide a high level of service to our clients.